Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Research (DBA)

-Executive DBA research on equity-minded AI adoption establishes the theoretical framework and informs institutional strategy.
+Executive DBA research on AI governance in decentralized universities provides the theoretical grounding and informs how the institutional strategy is structured.

 Strategy & Governance

-A Balanced Scorecard framework aligns research with university policy and security guardrails, producing a clear AI support roadmap.
+A structured AI support and governance model aligns research with university policy and security considerations, producing a clear AI support roadmap that accounts for decentralized decision-making.

 Community (CoP)

-Community feedback informs new research questions, restarting the loop.
-92% staff confidence boost documented.
+Community feedback surfaces new research questions, restarting the loop.
+92% of participants reported increased confidence in using AI tools after community engagement.

 My Position